 Yochanan (John) 20:19

 19 Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Yeshua came and stood in the midst, and said to them, “Peace be with you.”

-Yeshua was crucified at Passover, in the spring.
+Yeshua was crucified at Passover, in the first month.
 Israel can already be hot at that time, and if it was hot, then the sensible thing would have been to leave the doors open into the night.
 However, since there was persecution the disciples closed their doors.
 Therefore, the only really unusual thing here was that Yeshua showed up.
 It does not reflect a new day of worship.

 But if the disciples were not taught to keep Sunday, Christmas or Easter, then how did these things come about?
 How did the original Torah Calendar ‘drift’ to where it is today, with so many Christians keeping days of worship and rest that are nowhere commanded in the word of Yahweh?

 The earliest known reference to Sunday worship comes from the Christian apologist Justin Martyr, circa 150 CE.